AshuAhlawat/UnfairChess/README.md

    before you say what? just think how many new possibilities and stratergies can be develped

 # Run
- fork the repo and run with python
- - UnfairChess/main-offline/GUI
+   ##Fork the Repo

-  or run the .exe
+   ##Run the .exe
  - UnfairChess/executable/unfairchess-off.exe

+   OR run with python
+   - pip install pyqt5
+   - UnfairChess/main-offline/GUI.py

 # Online version under development

 # Credits